Alieltahan/wuRather/README.md

 │   ├── favicon.ico # App Icon.
 │   └── index.html # DO NOT MODIFY
 └── src
+    ├── img # Styles for your app.
+Feel free to customize this as you desire.
+        └── icons #
+            └── logout.svg # logout icon.
+        └── ripped.jpg # background pic for 404 page.
     ├── App.css # Styles for your app.
 Feel free to customize this as you desire.
     ├── App.js # This is the root of your app.
 Contains static HTML right now.
     ├── components # container for all the components.